 Why should I come to see Dr. Kezirian for Upper Airway Stimulation?

 Dr. Kezirian is the only surgeon in Southern California with a primary clinical and research focus in the surgical treatment of obstructive sleep apnea.
-Keck Medicine of USC is one of the few centers in California offering the Inspire II Upper Airway Stimulation System to those suffering from obstructive sleep apnea.
+Keck Medicine of USC was the first center in Southern California offering the Inspire II Upper Airway Stimulation System to those suffering from obstructive sleep apnea.
 This is based on Dr. Kezirian’s substantial experience with this approach, his understanding of selection of ideal candidates, and the commitment of the Keck team to achieving the best outcomes.
 One of the tests required before receiving the Upper Airway Stimulation system is drug-induced sleep endoscopy; Dr. Kezirian is one of the world’s experts in this evaluation technique that is so important to determining whether patients should expect a good outcome from Upper Airway Stimulation.

 To schedule an appointment with Dr. Kezirian, please call the Patient Access Center at 323-442-5790.

 Inspire Medical has developed a brochure that provides additional information about the treatment and the published results.
 Here is another brochure from Inspire Medical that describes the consistent benefits that patients achieved through the first 3 years after receiving the device.
-While we would expect that the benefits of treatment to continue much longer than 3 years, the fact that they are consistent is reassuring and important.
-The brochure is slightly more technical and designed for physicians, but many patients can understand these as well as many physicians.
+Recent results were presented showing consistent outcomes for Upper Airway Stimulation through 5 years after implantation, but there is no specific brochure available.
+The brochures are slightly more technical and designed for physicians, but many patients can understand these as well as many physicians.

 As with any procedure, there is a risk of bleeding.
 Bleeding in this area can be serious and life-threatening.
 Fortunately, this is uncommon, and usually there is only minor bruising.
 A major factor in preventing serious bleeding is to avoid the use of aspirin, NSAIDs (such as ibuprofen, Advil®, Motrin®, naproxen, or Aleve®), vitamin supplements, or herbal medications for at least two weeks before and after surgery.